 This Apple Crisp is seriously SO simple to make!
 The most time consuming part is just peeling and slicing the apples.

 From there, the topping is made by combining all the ingredients except the butter.
-The butter is cut into cubes and added to the other ingredients, then cut into them to create a crumbly topping.
+Cut the butter into cubes and added to the other ingredients, then cut into them to create a crumbly topping.
 You could use a pastry cutter or fork to cut the butter, but I find that a fork gives me better control.

 The filling is literally made by combining everything and tossing it into the pan.
 SUPER easy!